Semrush Pricing (2026) — Which Plan is Best for You?

 Creating a project in Semrush

-• technical SEO / on-page SEO auditing
+• technical and on-page SEO and AI site health auditing

 • position tracking